 In this post I go over all the details you’ll need to know in order to find Big Horn Canyon plus tips on how to have the safest adventure.

-Big Horn Canyon Stats
+Big Horn Canyon Hiking Stats

-Elevation Gain: 133 feet
+Elevation Gain | 133 feet

-Dogs Allowed: Yes
+Dogs Allowed | Yes

-Trailhead: Big Horn Canyon Trailhead
+Big Horn Canyon Route Map.

-Note: This canyon has 2 entrances and can technically be hiked one way if you have means of shuttling from trailheads.
+This canyon has 2 entrances and can technically be hiked one way if you have means of shuttling from trailheads.
 Most of us will hike this as an out and back.
-This post covers hiking from the Southern most entrance from Hole in the Rock Road.
-Keep reading for more details.

 Big Horn Canyon is part of the Grand Staircase-Escalante National Monument and is free to access!
-The access roads for this hike begin from the nearest city, Escalante, off the US Scenic Byway 12.
+The access roads for this hike begin from the nearest city – Escalante – off the US Scenic Byway 12.
 You’ll most likely already be driving this scenic route if you’re visiting the Utah Mighty 5 since it connects Bryce and Capitol Reef National Parks.

 If you’re leaving from Bryce Canyon National Park on US-12 then Hole in the Rock Road will the be first access point you’ll come across.
-This is a long, dirt road in decent enough shape for any car until about the last 7 miles which will require a high clearance 4×4.
+This is a long, dirt road in good enough shape for any car until about the last 7 miles which will require a high clearance 4×4.

 Big Horn Canyon Trailhead is roughly 4.5 miles down this road, so no need to worry about having a 4×4.
 Do expect to drive on a wash board pretty much the entire way, though.
 Hole in the Rock Road is impassable during rain storms and snow so keep an eye on the weather!